DiceTechnology/dice-fairlink/README.md

 This discovery mode does not require any special IAM user permissions.

 When using the `MySQL` discovery mode, the `host` part of the connection string must be a **cluster endpoint** (either the writer or reader endpoint will work).
-For example, for a cluster with the cluster endpoint `abc.cluster-xxxxxx.eu-west-1.rds.amazonaws.com`, it must be set to `abc.cluster-xxxxxx.eu-west-1.rds.amazonaws.com`.
+For example, for a cluster with the cluster endpoint `abc.cluster-xxxxxx.eu-west-1.rds.amazonaws.com`, it must be set to `abc.cluster-xxxxxx.eu-west-1.rds.amazonaws.com` or `abc.cluster-ro-xxxxxx.eu-west-1.rds.amazonaws.com`.
+This host will be used as a fallback in the case clusters without any replicas or if an error occurs.

 ## Connection validation
 dice-fairlink validates every replica before making it available to the application.
 This is done once on every discovery cycle.
 On versions 1.x.x dice-fairlink would rely on the `RDS`API returning instances in the `available` status.
 On versions 2.x.x dice-fairlink executes `SELECT 1` on each discovered replica, using the underlaying protocol, as specified on the connection string.
 This validation occurs regardless of the discovery mode, and be disabled via the `validateConnection` property (see Driver Properties section)